Graeme Garden

 David Graeme Garden (born 18 February 1943) is a Scottish comedian, actor, author, artist and television presenter.
 He is best known as a member of The Goodies and a regular panellist on I'm Sorry I Haven't a Clue.
+He is the only surviving member of The Goodies following the deaths of Tim Brooke-Taylor in 2020 and Bill Oddie in 2026.